L’Oreal Hair Relaxer Lawsuit: The Ongoing Massive Issue

 She said, “Like most young African-American girls, I was introduced to the use of chemical relaxers and straighteners at an early age.
 Looking a specific way and feeling a certain way has become socially accepted.
 And I am the first of many voices that will rise against these corporations and scream, No more!”

-Jennifer Mitchell, the plaintiff, claimed that she used L’Oreal cosmetics starting around 2000 when she was ten years old and that she was later given a uterine cancer diagnosis in 2018.
+Jennifer Mitchell, the plaintiff, claimed that she used L’Oreal cosmetics from around 2000 when she was ten years old and was later diagnosed with uterine cancer in 2018.
 She is requesting that the court compel L’Oreal to pay specific monetary damages and cover the cost of medical surveillance.

 The French cosmetics company, L’Oreal, is one of the defendants in Mitchell’s legal case for damages.
 She is requesting damages of more than $75,000.